 Pioneer Park Suspect Material

-A section of Bright’s Pioneer Park has been closed to the public following the discovery of fragments of suspected asbestos-containing material.
+A section of Bright’s Pioneer Park has been treated following the discovery of fragments of asbestos-containing material.

 Update: October 25, 2019